-The BVI Commercial Court's decision in Black

-Swan Investments v Harvest View [2010] was seen as a welcome development by many in the BVI.
+The BVI Commercial Court's decision in Black Swan Investments v Harvest View [2010] was seen as a welcome development by many in the BVI.
 In that decision, the BVI Court sought to fill a legislative void to establish the Court's jurisdiction to grant injunctive relief in support of foreign proceedings.
 The Black Swan jurisdiction, as it came to be known, was applied on numerous occasions by the BVI Court for many years, until the Court of Appeal's decision in Broad Idea International Ltd & Anr Convoy Collateral Ltd in May 2020.
 In that judgment, the Court of Appeal overturned the reasoning in Black Swan, finding that, absent statutory provision, the BVI Court had no jurisdiction to grant injunctive relief in the absence of substantive proceedings in the BVI.

-Obviously, for an offshore jurisdiction such as the BVI, the Court of Appeal's decision in Broad Idea caused a certain degree of concern, particularly for those who had developed a certain degree of pride in the judicial ingenuity demonstrated by the BVI Court in Black Swan.
+Of course, for an offshore jurisdiction such as the BVI, the Court of Appeal's decision in Broad Idea caused a certain degree of concern, particularly for those who had developed a sense of pride in the judicial ingenuity demonstrated by the BVI Court in Black Swan.
 Fortunately, it was not long before legislative proposals were made and, in January 2021, the BVI legislature introduced section 24A of the Supreme Court Act granting the BVI Court the necessary jurisdiction on a statutory footing, including against non-cause of action (or "Chabra") respondents.
 The section also includes confirmation of the Court's jurisdiction to grant Norwich Pharmacal relief in support of foreign proceedings (which had also been the subject of more recent, but no less welcome, judicial ingenuity).

-On 4 October 2021, the Privy Council handed down its much-anticipated decision in Convoy Collat- eral Ltd v Broad Idea International Ltd & Anr.
+On 4 October 2021, the Privy Council handed down its much-anticipated decision in Convoy Collateral Ltd v Broad Idea International Ltd & Anr.
 [2021] UKPC 24, in which a seven-member panel reviewed and revisited the existing authorities on the Mareva jurisdiction, concluding that the BVI Court did have jurisdiction to grant freezing orders in support of foreign proceedings.
-Although the judgment may give rise to further debate on a number of issues, it no doubt provides essential guidance on the applicability of the relevant principles to the exercise of the Mareva jurisdiction.
+The judgment provides essential guidance on the applicability of the relevant principles to the exercise of the Mareva jurisdiction.
+The Privy Council's analysis was subsequently affirmed by the ECSC Court of Appeal in two BVI appeals: Multibank FX International Corporation v Von Der Heydt Invest SA (BVIHCVAP2021/0009 (delivered 21 February 2023, unreported)); and Svirsky and Donin v Oyekenoc and Tensigma Limited (BVIHCMAP2021/ 0040BVIHCMAP2021/0046BVIHCMAP2022/0005 (delivered 8 November 2023)).